 Preparation for worthwhile, interesting and rewarding careers is available through Polytechnic Degree, Diploma and Certificate courses, as well as private tertiary providers, apprenticeships and other training programmes.
 You should select subjects that reflect your career interest, that you enjoy, and that reflect your skills, personal qualities, learning style and values.

 Cambridge Assessment International Education examinations are set and co-ordinated by the University of Cambridge in England.
 This is an international qualification.
-There are currently over 60 schools in New Zealand affiliated to Cambridge University, teaching the CAIE programme, and over 10,000 schools worldwide.
+There are over 10,000 schools worldwide teaching the CIE programme.

 Useful Information Websites: